 Business description

 The function is very similar to MX_To_MT23E but in MX_ToMT23E_BIS InstructionForCreditorAgent.Code is absent.
 The function scans InstructionForCreditorAgent.InstructionInformation (MXInstruction) to look for codes in the list {/CHQB/, /HOLD/, /PHOB/,/TELB/}.

+If there are 2 occurences of InstructionForCreditorAgent and each of them has no Code in InstructionForCreditorAgent.Code then the 2 occurrences of InstructionInformation are concatenated to cater for the case where a code from the list {/CHQB/, /HOLD/, /PHOB/,/TELB/} is split between the 2 occurrences.
+If the length of the first occurrence is less than 140 characters and the second occurrence does not start with one of the 4 codes, then the textual information starting the second occurrence is assumed being a new information that will be translated to field 72 /ACC/ using another function (SubfunctionInstructionForCreditorAgentAndJP).
+Otherwise the 2 occurrences are concatenated in one string that will be analysed to search codes from the list {/CHQB/, /HOLD/, /PHOB/,/TELB/}.
+All textual information linked to code CHQB is translated to field 72 /ACC/ with the mentioned above subfunction.

 Although this structure is not expected, it is still foreseen in translation to cater for cases where the payment is originated in MX.
 If the payment is originated in MT, the pattern expected is covered in MX_To_MT23E where InstructionForCreditorAgent.Code should be present as a result of the translation MT to MX when Field 23E is present with CHQB, HOLD, PHOB or TELB.

-With InstructionForCreditorAgent.Code absent or equal to “CHQB”,

--IF code /CHQB/ occurs in MXInstruction, the following textual information is translated to field 72 /ACC/ with subfunction SubfunctionInstructionForCreditorAgentAndJP called from MX_To_MT72FullField.

--MXInstruction starts with textual information or if MXInstruction is full textual information without any of the code words listed, it is also translated with the subfunction from MX_To_MT72FullField.

-MT InstructionInformation is truncated if length is greater that 30 characters and truncation is indicated with a “+” sign.
+MT InstructionInformation linked to one of the codes { /HOLD/, /PHOB/,/TELB/} is truncated if length is greater that 30 characters and truncation is indicated with a “+” sign.

 Format